4ms/STS/STS-firmwares.md

 *New Features:*

-  * Quantize 1V/oct jack added to System Mode.
+  * __Quantize 1V/oct jack__ added to System Mode.
 Each channel can be on/off seperately.
 Quantization is to semitones (12 notes per octave).
     * In System Mode, tap Bank button for either channel to toggle state.
     * Blue = On (jack is quantized to semitones)
     * Orange = Off (jack is not quantized)
     * Only effects 1V/oct jack, not the Pitch knob
     * Setting is saved in settings file on microSD card

-  * Holding Edit+Rec+RecBank resets tracking compensation values to 1.0000
+  * __Reset tracking compensaion__ to 1.0000
+    * Holding Edit+Rec+RecBank
     * Updating from v1.0 or v1.1 to v1.2 or later automatically sets tracking to 1.0000 the first time it is loaded (this is necessary because tracking is calculated differently in v1.2 and later)

-  * Auto Stop On Sample Change:  "Always keep playing" mode added.
+  * __Auto Stop When Sample Changes__:  "Always keep playing" mode added.
 There are now three Auto Stop modes.
 The modes determine what happens when the sample is changed while a sample is being played.
     * Red = Always Stop: The sample instantly stops playing.
 If looping is on, the new sample starts playing immediately.
     * Blue = Change When Looping:  The sample keeps playing normally -- unless it's looping, in which case it stops immediately and the new sample starts.
     * Green = Always Keep Playing: The sample keeps playing normally.
 If it's looping then the new sample begins when the previous sample reaches the end.